Turn "What If?" into a Reliable Plan for the Future

 A special needs trust can be used to buy things that make the beneficiary's life better.

 It can be used for clothing and luggage.
 It can be used for vacations and vehicles.
-It's for education, medical needs, entertainment, subscriptions, sports, health clubs and more.
+It's for education, medical needs, entertainment, subscriptions, sports, health clubs and much more.

 The Arc of Northern Virginia works with families and individuals to comply with government rules.
 Our staff also minds the budget and other circumstances of each client.